 - With disregard for the safety of others

 Vehicular Homicide is a class A felony, punishable by lengthy prison sentences and hefty fines, moreso than Vehicular Assault.
 In cases that involve alcohol or drugs, sentencing is generally even more severe.
 In addition to prison sentences and substantial fines, a conviction would lead to a permanent felony conviction on your criminal record, as with Vehicular Assault.
 These are life-changing consequences that are likely to impede future opportunities and infringe on personal freedoms.

 Given the severity of the consequences involved, you will need immediate counsel from an experienced criminal defense attorney if you are charged with either Vehicular Assault or Vehicular Homicide.
 It is essential to work with a knowledgeable criminal defense attorney who will analyze the situation carefully and fight for the best possible outcome in your case.
-Our criminal defense attorneys at Dellino Law Group are diligent, dedicated, and resourceful.
-We are prepared to provide a thorough, high-caliber defense in your Vehicular Assault or Vehicular Homicide case.
-Please contact us today for a Free Consultation.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.